amfibiya17/final-project/README.md

 ## Description

-< INSERT APP DESCRIPTION >

 This app allows you to schedule a time to hang out with friends within your busy lifestyle.
-After signing up you'll be able to import your personal calendar.
-Your calendar then gets cross referenced with your friends calendars, and determines which days you are all available to hang out.
+After signing up you'll be able to populate your calendar with your own personal events.

+You can then create a group event, where your calendar gets cross referenced with your friends calendars, and determines which days you are all available to hang out.

+You also have a choice of who you would like to include in the shared calendar, keeping it private.

 ## Technologies Used